MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-azure-data-lake-hindex.md

    Before you begin, you should have these items of information:

-   :heavy_check_mark:  The name of your blob storage account.

-   :heavy_check_mark:  The access key of your blob storage account.

-   :heavy_check_mark:  The name of your blob storage container containing MAG dataset.

    :heavy_check_mark:  The name of your Azure Data Lake Analytics account.

+   :heavy_check_mark:  The name of your Azure Storage account containing MAG dataset.

+   :heavy_check_mark:  The name of the container in your Azure Storage account containing MAG dataset.

 ## Define functions to extract MAG data from Azure Storage